 Memphis, Tenn., is home to the oldest high school band in the country

-The Christian Brothers High School Band in Memphis turns 150 years old today.
+The Christian Brothers High School Band in Memphis turns 150 years old on Friday.
 It's the country's oldest continuously operating high school marching band.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.